Quicklinks

 What does a sponsor do?

-The tool of sponsorship clearly defines the role of an FA sponsor: to guide a sponsee "through the recovery program on every level: physical, mental, and spiritual."
+The tool of sponsorship clearly defines the role of an FA sponsor: to guide a sponsee "through the recovery program on all three levels: physical, mental, and spiritual."

 • As sponsors, we share our understanding of food addiction and recovery by talking about how we live the Twelve Steps and Twelve Traditions.
 Our role is to help our sponsees attain abstinence and develop a relationship with their own Higher Power.